-Football has been a running theme with Jimmy’s involvement with Unicef and he has supported Soccer Aid since its inception in 2006, when he visited Zambia to see our work for children living with HIV and AIDS.
-Since then Soccer Aid for Unicef has raised over £38 million for vulnerable children worldwide.
+Football has been a running theme with Jimmy’s involvement with UNICEF UK and he has supported Soccer Aid since its inception in 2006, when he visited Zambia to see our work for children living with HIV and AIDS.
+Since then Soccer Aid for UNICEF has raised over £38 million for vulnerable children worldwide.

-Most recently Jimmy has travelled to see just how far this money goes, in a documentary for ITV.
-His journey takes him to some of the hardest to reach children in the world, from the highest point on earth – Mount Everest – to the lowest point – the Dead Sea.
-Jimmy sees how Soccer Aid for Unicef is changing children’s lives with simple and tangible help – shoes for children who don’t have any, teaching equipment for children whose school was destroyed in an earthquake, a football programme to help girls get an education, and vaccines to keep children happy and healthy.
+Jimmy travelled to see just how far this money goes, in a documentary for ITV (which aired in 2020).
+His journey took him to some of the hardest to reach children in the world, from the highest point on earth – Mount Everest – to the lowest point – the Dead Sea.
+Jimmy saw how Soccer Aid for UNICEF f is changing children’s lives with simple and tangible help – shoes for children who don’t have any, teaching equipment for children whose school was destroyed in an earthquake, a football programme to help girls get an education, and vaccines to keep children happy and healthy.

-James has travelled widely with Unicef, raising awareness and vital funds to keep children safe.
-His first trip was to India in 2005 to see Unicef funded education projects and he later travelled to Sudan to see our programmes rehabilitating child soldiers.
+James has travelled widely with UNICEF YJ, raising awareness and vital funds to keep children safe.
+His first trip was to India in 2005 to see UNICEF UK funded education projects and he later travelled to Sudan to see our programmes rehabilitating child soldiers.

-For Soccer Aid 2, he visited projects in Georgia to understand issues facing institutionalised children and for Soccer Aid 3 he saw Unicef’s work in Guinea for children living with malaria.
+For Soccer Aid for UNICEF 2, he visited projects in Georgia to understand issues facing institutionalised children and for Soccer Aid for UNICEF 3 he saw UNICEF UK’s work in Guinea for children living with malaria.

 James also supports our fundraising events and appeals, including recently the UNICEF UK Halloween Ball as well as our UK programme work.